 - The operator can optionally print a lot label if required.
 Information on the label will include Ingredient Code, Ingredient Name, Lot Number, Lot Number Bar Code, and Vendor Number.

 - The operator can optionally print a lot bag label if required.
 The lot bag label includes a number of barcodes containing the lot number and a bag number that are intended to be attached to individual bags of the ingredient.

 Hand Prompt Batching – Batching Process

-The following describes the operational process of the Hand Prompt batching process system.
+The following describes the operational process of the Hand Prompt System batching process.
 It is assumed that all ingredient and formulation data has already been entered into the system and that the Receiving Process has been followed to generate the appropriate lot numbers for the raw ingredients.
 It is also assumed that the system is idle and powered up and ready for batching.

-- The Batching Schedule is entered either remotely through the WebCentral software or directly at the Hand Prompt Controller.
+- The Batching Schedule is entered either remotely through the WebCentral software or directly at the Hand Prompt Batching Station/System.
 Scheduling involves 1) picking which formula to run, 2) specifying the number of batches to run at a time, and 3) specifying the total number of batches to run.

 - The Operator will go to the main graphical batching screen and press the Start button on the screen.
 If any problems occur or the system encounters anything unexpected in the formula, the operator may be required to review the formula before the batch can be started.